 The Department requires good knowledge of the English Language.
-Students who are not holding (at least) a FIRST CERTIFICATE (or a Lower degree) in English, are required to take English as a foreign language.
-Students who provide an original copy of their English FIRST CERTIFICATE (or Lower degree) have the possibility to choose one out of the other three foreign languages taught at the University (French, Italian, German).
+Students, who are not holding (at least) a FIRST CERTIFICATE in English, are required to take English as a foreign language.
+Students who provide an original copy of their English FIRST CERTIFICATE have the possibility to choose one out of the other three foreign languages taught at the University (French, Italian, German).
 The selection of the foreign language course is to be made with an application at the Secretariat of the department during the very first week of the first semester or during enrolment day.